 Fad Vs Fab: Skincare You Should Use And Skincare You Should Avoid

-There are fab trends and there are fad trends, and skincare ingredients are no different.
+There are fab trends and fad trends, and skincare ingredients are no different.
 If you want to take care of your skin, you should be knowledgeable about what you’re putting on it.
-Many a time, we fall for genius marketing tactics that cause us to believe that a certain night cream or cleanser will be the end of all our skincare woes and cause us to lose sleep when it makes matters worse.
+We often fall for genius marketing tactics that cause us to believe that a certain night cream or cleanser will be the end of all our skincare woes and cause us to lose sleep when it makes matters worse.
 It rarely occurs to us that the said product might contain harmful ingredients under the garb of good and effective skincare.

 Read on to find out more.